 If you’ve ever bought foreign currency from a local bank or exchange bureau, or tried to receive or send money in a different currency, you’ll know that the exchange rate you get is usually rubbish when compared to what’s known as the mid-market rate that you will see on websites like XE.com.
-So even if there is ‘no commission’, you will be paying through the nose because of a poor exchange rate.
+So even if there is ‘no commission’, you will be paying through the nose because of a poor exchange rate so it’s not a a cheap way to send money.

 So what is the cheapest way to send money abroad?